Improving the Chamberlin Digital State Variable Filter: An Improved Digital State Variable Filter

 \subsection{Band-Reject and Allpass Responses}

 This filter allows us now to get the band-reject response as the sum $Y_{hp} + Y_{lp}$, or, alternatively, as $X - (1/Q + K)S_{bp}$, since these two expressions are equivalent.
-A closer look at the filter equation will confirm that, as in the original analogue filter, the highpass and lowpass responses are correctly offset by $\pi$ radians at their cutoff frequencies.
+A closer look at the filter equation will confirm that, as in the original analog filter, the highpass and lowpass responses are correctly offset by $\pi$ radians at their cutoff frequencies.

 The bandpass output, in the current form, does not have unity gain at the centre frequency.
 However, it is a simple matter of scaling it by a $1/Q$ factor in order to rectify this.
 As we can see, this is particularly useful if we want to make sure that the output of the filter does not increase as we employ a sharper resonance.
+This also provides the second form of the notch filter given earlier.

 Finally, since we have both a phase-aligned band-reject and normalised bandpass outputs, we can now obtain the allpass response that was missing from the Chamberlin filter.
 Due to the extra delay between the three filter outputs, this was not possible to obtain directly.
-In the current design, since we have restored the phase alignment in the original analogue filter, we can also get the allpass output as $y_{hp} + y_{lp} + y_{bp}/Q$, which combine the opposing band-reject and normalised bandpass responses.
+In the current design, since we have restored the phase alignment in the original analog filter, we can also get the allpass output as $y_{hp} + y_{lp} + y_{bp}/Q$, which combine the opposing band-reject and normalised bandpass responses.
+Alternatively, the allpass response can also be obtained by summing the input and twice the phase-inverted normalised bandpass output.

 The complete filter with the five outputs, highpass, lowpass, bandpass, band-reject, and allpass is shown in Listing~\ref{code:svar3}.